slowernews/wisdom-tldr/chapters/chapter_appendix.md

 The advantage of getting older is that you become more decisive.

+> *"The old believe everything; the middle-aged suspect everything; the young know everything."
+-- Oscar Wilde*

+> *"We mature with the damage, not with the years."
+-- Mateus William*

 > *"That is the great fallacy: the wisdom of old men.
 They do not grow wise.
 They grow careful."
 -- Ernest Hemingway*